foundersandcoders/pg-workshop/README.md

 1. Clone this repo
 - Install the node_modules by typing `npm install` in your terminal.
 - Run `npm run dev`in your terminal and checkout the result at http://localhost:5000.
 This is the starting template for what you'll be building.
 - In `src/router.js` you'll find a function that deals with calls to the `/users` endpoint.
 The data is currently coming from the `static.js` file.
 Add your own name and location within `static.js`.
-Refresh the page & check the results
+Refresh the page & check the results.

 ### Task 1: Setting up the database